Ombi-app/Ombi.Docs/docs/guides/installation.md

 To have Ombi run at startup, add `RunAtLoad WorkingDirectory /opt/Ombi` to the command.
 i.e.  `/opt/Ombi/Ombi RunAtLoad WorkingDirectory /opt/Ombi`

-### Security Note
+### Things to be aware of with macOS

+=== "Port 5000 in use"
+    MacOS Monterey now uses port 5000 as part of the AirPlay Receiver.
+    You can either turn off AirPlay Receiver from within the Sharing options menu, or use an alternate port for Ombi.
+    _If you turn off AirPlay you will be unable to use your Mac for receiving audio via AirPlay._
+=== "Gatekeeper"
     **_As of macOS Catalina, Apple has strengthened Gatekeeper considerably._**
     As a result, allowing apps from 'unverified' sources is now a hidden option.
     While you could outright disable Gatekeeper and allow all unverified apps to run without prompt, that is a significant hole to punch in your security for one application to work.
     Instead, we recommend turning it off for the folder you have Ombi in specifically.
-To do this, in Terminal, run `echo yourpassword | sudo -S xattr -r -d com.apple.quarantine /your/path/to/Ombi` (substituting your password and your path to Ombi).
+    To do this, in Terminal, run
+    `echo yourpassword | sudo -S xattr -r -d com.apple.quarantine /your/path/to/Ombi`
+    (substituting your password and your path to Ombi).
+=== "Preferred Method"
     **_Our preferred deployment method for macOS is still as a Docker container, as it does not impact security on the host OS in the same way._**

 ***